Devika-0R/Bike-Sales/README.md

 ## Data Sources

-Sales Data: The primary dataset used for this analysis is "Stationary sales.csv" file, containing detailed information about each sale made by the company.
+Sales Data: The primary dataset used for this analysis is "Stationary sales.xlsxv" file, containing detailed information about each sale made by the company.

 ## Tools Used